CocoaDebug/CocoaDebug/Integration Guide/Integration Guide.md

 	![](https://raw.githubusercontent.com/DotzuX/DotzuX/master/Integration%20Guide/2.png)

-	> Note: If integrated by Carthage, use this instead:
+	> Note: If integrated by Carthage, use this instead:<br>
 	> `$(inherited) $(SRCROOT)/Carthage/Build/iOS`

 - Still in the Build Settings tab, add the following to the Debug configuration of the Other Linker Flags (`OTHER_LDFLAGS`) setting: